NeKoRoSYS/NeKoRoSYS/README.md

 <br>

-Sponsoring me is not a must but will be immensely appreciated!
+<p align="center">Sponsoring me is not a must but will be immensely appreciated!</p>

 <br>